 Launched in November 2008, “Haerang” is a train for land-based travel to major tourist destinations in Korea.
 Just like a luxury cruise ship, Haerang is equipped with all the modern comforts and conveniences such as accommodation facilities, cafés and karaoke rooms.
-The name Haerang means “with the sun.”
-Inspired by the native Korean words (as against Sino-Korean words), the name conveys the idea of being the best premium rail cruise to experience South Korea’s natural beauty while accompanied by the sun.
+Inspired by the native Korean words that translate to “with the sun,” the name “Haerang” conveys the idea of being the best premium rail cruise to experience Korea’s natural beauty while accompanied by the sun.

 Traveling by train is a unique travel option that lets passengers fully appreciate the surrounding countryside.
 Take a look outside your room window or head over to the observation car at the middle of the train for a view of the scenic landscape.
 The observation car also has art shows, mini concerts and other on-board entertainment.
 The dining car is a combined restaurant and café with a wide variety of snacks and beverages served with a smile; muffins and cookies, as well as coffee, wine and juice are available for free.